• Skip to primary navigation

 Ingredients

-• 2 cups non-dairy milk of choice coconut milk, almond milk, soy milk, rice milk recommended
+- 2 cups dairy free milk coconut milk, almond milk, soy milk, rice milk recommended

 Instructions